enkidevs/curriculum/javascript/javascript-core/largest-array-element-exercise/largest-array-element-exercise.md

 setupCode:
   startingPoint: |
-    // 👋 Welcome to the Python coding playground.
+    // 👋 Welcome to the JavaScript coding playground.
     // Use this array:

     let numbers = [23, 81, 14, 5, 33, 631, 47, 78, 99]